It is the chronic inflammation of the bile ducts.

-Diagnosis is made by blood tests and a special type of MRI of the liver that studies the bile ducts.
+Diagnosis is made by blood tests and a particular type of liver MRI that studies the bile ducts.
 This test is done without contrast agents.

 The imaging tests recommended by the doctor are usually:

-The use of a special high-energy sound wave endoscope (“echoendoscope”) to view the digestive tract and nearby organs.
+A special high-energy sound wave endoscope (“echoendoscope”) is used to view the digestive tract and nearby organs.

-It is a highly specialized approach, involving the use of a small microscope to evaluate the narrowing of the bile ducts.
+It is a highly specialized approach involving using a small microscope to evaluate the narrowing of the bile ducts.

-With this endoscopic technique, a special system is used to capture high-resolution images of the bile ducts without the use of dyes.
+With this endoscopic technique, a unique system is used to capture high-resolution images of the bile ducts without dyes.

 Magnetic resonance cholangiopancreatography

-MRI is used to produce detailed cross-sectional images of organs and other digestive tissues.
+MRI produces detailed cross-sectional images of organs and other digestive issues.